keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 with a fully fine-tuned GPT-2 in terms of the quality of the generated text, training time and GPU memory usage.

+Note: This example runs on the TensorFlow backend, purely because TensorFlow

 ---
 ## Setup